resir014/resir014.xyz/_pages/etc.md

 ---
 layout: page
-title: "/etc/ - the land of 'anything goes'"
+title: '/etc/'
-lead: 'These are some random, maybe dumb things I used to make some time ago.
+lead: 'The land of "anything goes".
+These are some random, maybe dumb things I used to make some time ago.
 I am solely not responsible for what might happen to your sanity after looking through them.'
 ---

 ## 2017